josh97josh/JollyDodgerGame/README.md

 Pirate ship game, created by myself.

 ## Getting Started
-Standalone double clickable application for selected Windows,Linux and Mac OS X platforms.
+Standalone double clickable application for selected Windows, Linux and Mac OS X platforms.
 Embedded java for Mac OS X, all other platforms will need to have installed at least [Java 8](https://www.java.com/en/download/).

 ## Deployment